iter8-tools/iter8/mkdocs/docs/contributing/overview.md

 invite to join us.
 In fact, we want you to join us, even if you don’t have anything you feel like you want to contribute.
 Just being there is enough!

-You can find out more about our meetings [here](../../../getting-started/help).
-You don’t have to turn on your video.
-The first time you come, introducing yourself is more than enough.
+You can find out more about our meetings [here](../../getting-started/help).
+We welcome everyone to join!
 Over time, we hope that you feel comfortable voicing your opinions, giving feedback on others’ ideas, and even sharing your own ideas, and experiences.

 ***